-- 12. Prior to 2009, the condition of our busiest footways had remained stable.
-The subsequent deterioration in their condition may again be attributed mainly to the harsh winters and the reduction in the capital funding.
-This meant that investment had to be diverted from footways in recent years to enable costly schemes and drainage improvement schemes.
-The less busy footways have also deteriorated during the winter months. - 13.
+- 13. Prior to 2009, the condition of our busiest footways had remained stable.
+The subsequent deterioration in their condition may again be attributed mainly to the harsh winters, but also because funding has been diverted from footways in recent years to enable costly schemes such as High Street to progress, as well as more drainage improvement schemes.
+The less busy footways have also deteriorated during the winter months. - 14.
 It is intended to commence more comprehensive surveys of all the County's footways from next year.
 Alongside this, a local footway indicator is being developed that will be monitored together with the existing indicator that currently only measures the condition of the busiest footways (BV 187).

-Network Category 2010/ 11 Indicator 2009/10 Indicator Change in amount of Network requiring Treatment since last ye Measure Busiest Footways 9% 6% 3% (or 4.3 miles more) (BV187) 9 70 0 70 Table 2a
+Network Category 2010/ 11 Indicator 2009/10 Indicator Change in amount of Network requiring Treatment since last yea Measure Busiest Footways 9% 6% 3% (or 4.3 miles more) (BV187) 3 /0 0 70 Table 2a